GreenPlanet-Capital/jesse-bulk/README.md

 # Jesse bulk backtest

+This is a fork of cryptocoinserver/jesse-bulk.
+Changes are made to make this compatible with jesse version 1.4.0

 `jesse-bulk pick`
 Loads a CSV you got from Jesse's optimization.
 Removes duplicates and filteres it according to your config.